-With just one easy step, you can turn regular oven bacon into chewy, crispy Bacon Twists!
+With just one easy step, you can turn regular oven bacon into chewy, crispy Twisted Bacon!
 It’s a fun way upgrade your bacon for breakfast and brunch, and a great addition to a party spread or holiday grazing board.
 With just a little more effort, twisted bacon makes each slice both perfectly crispy and delightfully chewy.

 Crispy & Chewy Baked Bacon

-If you loved my easy oven bacon recipe, you’re going to love this Twisted Bacon even more!
+If you spend time on Tik Tok, you may have noticed that twisted bacon became a viral bacon sensation and with good reason!
+Twisted bacon is a fun, easy way to take basic oven bacon and turn it into a fun party treat.
 Like oven bacon it’s baked in the oven, but instead of laying the pieces out flat each slice of bacon is twisted before being baked.

 Why take the extra step of twisting the bacon slices?
-Twisted bacon gets both crispy AND chewy, so you don’t have to choose!
-The outsides get nice and crispy, while the insides stay soft and chewy.
-You get the best of both worlds in every bite.
+Twisting the bacon creates thicker sections within your bacon slice, allowing the outsides to get nice and crispy, while the insides stay soft and chewy.
+No more choosing between crispy or chewy bacon, with bacon twists you get the best of both worlds in every bite.

-I definitely recommend making more bacon twists than you anticipate needing because twisted bacon has a sneaky way of disappearing from the plate!
+While it’s not the bacon method I would use for BLTs or burgers – for that you want a bacon weave – this is the bacon I would serve at a party.
+For the record: I definitely recommend making more twisted bacon than you anticipate needing because it has a sneaky way of disappearing from the plate!

 What You’ll Need